 Meanwhile, Fukushima was hit by an exceptionally powerful earthquake and tsunami.
 Thousands died, not because of a radiation leak, but because of a catastrophic tidal wave.

-An article from The Register discussec the incident, argueing that the plant performed exceptionally well despite facing a disaster much larger than for what it was designed.
+An article from The Register—whose link, for some reason, I’m struggling to find—discussed the incident, arguing that the plant performed exceptionally well despite facing a disaster much larger than for what it was designed.
 The earthquake was absolutely massive, yet the reactors shut down automatically and remained safe.
 The subsequent tsunami knocked out backup power systems and, despite this, additional (automatic) safety measures prevented a major disaster.

 Fukushima performed excellently under extremely violent conditions